Struggling dairies get creative, hoping to stay afloat

 Maybe, Rebecca Harcum thought, people would care enough to donate.

 “I mean, it’s not just a place.
 It’s not just a piece of property,” she said in February, sitting inside her father’s cluttered office.
 “It’s what we know.
 And we’re doing everything we can to save it.
 And this is one of those possible Hail Mary—”

-“My dad had a saying,” her 70-year-old father said, jumping in.
+“My dad had a saying,” her 70-year-old father said.
 “He said, ‘To try where there is little hope is to risk failure.
 Not to try at all guarantees it.’
 We’re going to give this our best shot.
 We’ll just see.”

 Seven months in, the Harcums have raised about $8,000.

-They are one of many families in Maryland and across the United States whose dairy farms have been pushed to the brink of collapse as several years of sunken milk prices have squeezed the state’s declining dairy industry.
+They’re one of many families in Maryland whose dairy farms have been pushed to the brink of collapse as several years of low milk prices squeeze the state’s declining dairy industry.
 Though the number of dairies has been steadily shrinking since the early 1990s, agriculture officials said the last four years, following a brief 2014 peak in milk prices, have been particularly stressful as smaller, indebted farms have fallen deeper into debt, pushing some out of business and forcing many farmers to make difficult decisions about the future of their operations.